-Several objectives can be accomplished with the Optical Voice Link.
-An instructor may use it as a short, hands-on fiber optic curriculum or as a module to demonstrate before the class.
-A student may use the kit for a science project; hobbyists can use it as a home or industrial project to amaze their friends.
-Experience and knowledge will be gained during assembly and while working with the electronic microphone, analog fiber optic transmitter and receiver, and the fiber cable interfaces.
-You will hear your own voice, for example, after it has been converted into light and then coupled into, through and out of an optical fiber.
+Multiple applications can utilize the Duplex Optical Voice Link.
+Technicians might use it to provide an isolated voice link in a construction crane; salvage divers could use its communication potential as part of their diving gear; an instructor may use it as a short, hands-on fiber optic curriculum or as a module to demonstrate before the class; a student may use the kit for a science project; hobbyists can use it as a project to amaze their friends.
+Important experience and technical knowledge will be gained during assembly and while working with the electronic microphone, analog fiber optic transmitter and receiver, and the fiber cable interfaces.
+Upon completion you will have assembled a full duplex fiber optic communications link.
+You will hear your own voice, for example, after it has been converted into light and then coupled into, through, and out of an optical fiber.